kesha-antonov/react-native-trueconf-sdk/README.md

 ## TODO

 ### General
-- [ ] Describe which permissions are needed for iOS and where to put them (like here: https://github.com/zoontek/react-native-permissions?tab=readme-ov-file#ios)
 - [ ] (planned: v3) Add react-navigation to example and more examples from TrueConf SDK Docs

 ### iOS